oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 Once the first operation has returned and the database connection is all setup the subsequent calls are much faster.

-Note that on the 2nd attempt to add the window we don't get anything back representing the newly create object - it's already there, and the logs give us error messages get an error, there are already items with that name present.
+Note that on the 2nd attempt to add the books we don't get anything back representing the newly create object - it's already there, and the logs give us error messages get an error, there are already items with that name present.

 Use curl to get the current stock list